-In a number of languages, having one letter off can have a tremendous impact on the meaning of the word (my girlfriend asked how she looked, and I said she was looking very fit/fat, which also does not have the same repercussions as tonkatsu vs. tonkotsu).
+In a number of languages, having one letter off can have a tremendous impact on the meaning of the word (my girlfriend asked how she looked, and I said she was looking very fit/fat, which also has the same repercussions as tonkatsu vs. tonkotsu).

 Tonkotsu vs. Tonkatsu

 You say potato, I say po-tot-oh, you say tonKOTSU, I say tonKATSU.
 Tonkatsu, tonkotsu, tonkatsu, tonkotsu….

 No, no, and no, you’re killing my inner happy self.
 It’s not just a difference of opinion on the pronunciation because it’s actually two different things.
 “You people,” come on, if it is:

 Pork (ton) cutlet, it is “tonkatsu,” chicken (chikin), it is “chikinkatsu,” minced beef/pork (menchi), it is “menchikatsu“.

 All three are deep-fried after being dredged in flour, egg, and breaded in “panko” which is Japanese bread crumbs.